10 Must-Have Features in a Help Desk Issue-Tracking System

 • Implement bug tracking in your help desk software interface.

-• Use FAQs as a ticket traffic reduction measure.
+• Use FAQs and the knowledge base as a ticket traffic reduction measure.

 • Use ticket management interfaces as a team empowerment tool.